dradux/example-mean/README.md

 ## Attribution
-this app came, in large part, from the ToDoAngular example app from [epic-math's NodeJS-MEAN](https://github.com/epic-math/NodeJS-MEAN)
+This app came, in large part, from the ToDoAngular example app from [epic-math's NodeJS-MEAN](https://github.com/epic-math/NodeJS-MEAN)